 In most places, the most common blood type is O positive, then A positive.
 The least common is AB negative.
-Logically, O positive is the most in-demand blood type.
+Logically, O negative is the most in-demand blood type, as it can be given to anyone.
 That said, this is different from country to country and in different ethnic groups.

 Can I donate blood if I have tattoos/piercings/am gay?